 By breaking down stigmas and taboos surrounding menstruation, companies can help create a more equal and just world where everyone is empowered to live and work to their fullest potential, not just those on a 24-hour hormonal cycle.

-Hannah Wilson is Head of Communications at Essence Labs, Inc. and has a breadth of experience as a lawyer and researcher.
-Her work has taken her around the world to places such as: China to study dinosaur eggs, the Netherlands to assist with genocide prosecution at the UN-ICTY, Germany to study data privacy regulations as a German Chancellor Fellow, and Serbia, where she completed a Fulbright grant.
+As the Head of Communications at Essence Labs, Hannah has a breadth of experience as a lawyer and researcher.
+Her work has taken her around the world to places such as: China to study dinosaur eggs in Zhejiang Province, the Netherlands to assist with genocide prosecution at the UN-ICTY, Germany to study data privacy regulations as a German Chancellor Fellow, and Serbia, where she completed a Fulbright grant.
 She is currently based in Germany, where she is focusing on gender equality and using law and policy to make the world safer.